 We challenge and advance typologies.

-REX feels it’s time for Architecture to do things again, not just represent things.
+REX feels it is time for Architecture to do things again, not just represent things.

 We design collaborations rather than dictate solutions.

-The media sells simple, catchy ideas; it reduces teams to individuals and their collaborative work to genius sketches.
-The proliferation of this false notion of "starchitecture" diminishes the real teamwork that drives celebrated architecture.
+The proliferation of the “starchitecture” phenomenon reduces teams to individuals and their collaborative work to genius sketches.
+It diminishes the real teamwork that drives celebrated architecture.
 REX believes architects should guide collaboration rather than impose solutions.
-We replace the traditional notion of authorship: "I created this object," with a new one: "We nurtured this process.”
+We replace the traditional notion of authorship—“I created this building”—with “We nurtured this process.”

 We embrace responsibility in order to implement vision.

 The implementation of good ideas demands as much, if not more, creativity than their conceptualization.
 Increasingly reluctant to assume liability, architects have retreated from the accountability (and productivity) of Master Builders to the safety (and impotence) of stylists.
 To execute vision and retain the insight that facilitates architectural invention, REX re-engages responsibility.
-Processes, including contractual relationships, project schedules, and procurement strategies, are the things with which we design.
+Processes, including contractual relationships and procurement strategies, are tools with which we design.

 We don’t rush to architectural conclusions.

 The largest obstacle facing clients and architects is their failure to speak a common language.
-By taking adequate time to think with our clients before commencing the traditional design process, it is our proven experience that we can provide solutions of greater clarity and quality.
+By taking adequate time to think with our clients before commencing the traditional design process, we provide solutions of greater clarity and quality.
 With our clients, we identify the core questions they face, and establish shared positions from which we collectively evaluate the architectural proposals that follow.